clearlinux/clear-linux-documentation/source/guides/stacks/dars.rst

 #.
 There is an exception message `Unrecognized Hadoop major version number: 3.2.0 at org.apache.hadoop.hive.shims.ShimLoader.getMajorVersion.`

 This exception can be disregarded because DARS does not use hadoop.hive.shims.
-Hive binaries installed from Apache on |CL| with JDK11 does not work, this is an issue reported on Hive's Jira.
+Hive binaries installed from Apache on |CL| with JDK11 does not work at the time of this writing.

 #.
 There is an exception message `Exception in thread "Thread-3" java.lang.ExceptionInInitializerError at org.apache.hadoop.hive.conf.HiveConf` This is related to the same issue with |CL| and JDK11 noted above, and does not affect DARS for the same reason.